Nullcano/Domesticated-Catgirl/README.md

-# Domesticated Catgirl
+# 💟 Domesticated Catgirl 🐾
 Web application to domesticate and customize a Catgirl.

-Using JavaScript and jQuery.
+Currently using JavaScript and jQuery.

 Wanna collab?
 https://github.com/Shimeri/Domesticated-Catgirl/issues/1